AndrewFasano/DPA/labs/LAB10/README.md

 Copy the provided files into your shared `/host` directory:

 starter.py
-requirements.txt

-Inside the container, install the python dependencies for the starter code with
+Inside the container, install networkx with

 ```
-pip install -r /host/requirements.txt
+pip install networkx
 ```